-The Rockpile Trail Offers The Best View Of The Moraine Lake
+The Rockpile Trail Offers The Best View Of Moraine Lake

-The Rockpile is a short trail of less than half a kilometer with minimal elevation gain.
-The trail switchbacks along the back of the moraine bringing you to the top of the rocks where there are fantastic views overlooking the lake.
+The trail switchbacks along the back of the moraine with several sets of stone steps.
+It brings you to the top of the rock moraine where there are fantastic views overlooking the lake.